-- Signed student handbook signature page (upon admission and annually) - Criminal background check (see Background Check Policy) (upon admission) - Media Recording and Usage Release (upon admission, Appendix A) - Completed Physical Examination Form (upon admission). - Completed Health Information Form (upon admission) - Completed Statement of Criminal Record Form (upon admission and each semester, Appendix B) - Completed TB Risk Assessment Questionnaire (upon admission and annually, Appendix C). - HIPAA training completion certificate (found in SOLE, upon admission and annually) - Urine drug screen (See Drug and Alcohol Screening Policy; (within 6-weeks prior to matriculation and annually) \Students are required to repeat a 'negative dilute' result and are responsible for the cost of the repeat test. - Current American Heart Association BLS CPR certification for adult, child, and infant (upon admission and before subsequent certification expiration) - Completed signed, dated, and stamped Health Requirement Form (or submit original documentation for each requirement on your doctor, clinic, or hospital forms); note: If a stamp is unavailable, provide the healthcare provider business card, confirmation of the visit on business letterhead, or submit electronic health record summary. - Official documentation of tetanus and pertussis immunization within the last 10 years - Official documentation of varicella vaccine (2 doses) If there is only documentation of "history of disease," a varicella titer is required.
-If that titer is negative, documentation of 2 doses of varicella vaccine is required. - Official documentation of initial immunization and booster for MMR (2 doses) - Official documentation of a complete Hepatitis B series (3 doses) - A positive Hepatitis B quantitative antibody titer is required for all students on admission.
-A negative Hepatitis B quantitative antibody titer indicates lack of immunity, and a repeat series is required, followed by a repeat titer.
-If after 2 full series of hepatitis B vaccines, the titer is still negative, the student will be considered a non-responder, and immunity will be presumed.
-Students may attend clinical while repeating hepatitis B series. - Official documentation of a current two-step PPD, or Quantiferon Gold test \If there is documentation of BCG vaccine or a previous positive PPD, then a serum Quantiferon Gold test will be accepted (upon admission and annually [if required]; note: some Keyser campus clinical facilities require annual TB testing; see Department Chair for more info) - Official documentation of an influenza vaccination (annually; November 1 deadline) - Official documentation of COVID-19 vaccination is highly recommended but not required for admission (The COVID-19 vaccine is required by some clinical sites; students may be eligible for medical or religious exemptions)\ - Documentation of health insurance (University requirement)
+- Signed student handbook signature page (upon admission and annually) - Criminal background check (see Background Check Policy) (upon admission) - Media Recording and Usage Release (upon admission, Appendix A) - Completed Physical Examination Form (upon admission). - Completed Health Information Form (upon admission) - Completed Statement of Criminal Record Form (upon admission and each semester, Appendix B) - Completed TB Risk Assessment Questionnaire (upon admission and annually, Appendix C). - HIPAA training completion certificate (found in SOLE, upon admission and annually) - Urine drug screen (See Drug and Alcohol Screening Policy; (upon admission; within 6-weeks prior to matriculation) Students are required to repeat a 'negative dilute' result and are responsible for the cost of the repeat test. - Current American Heart Association (AHA) Basic Life Support (BLS) (CPR and AED) program certification (upon admission and before subsequent certification expiration) - Completed signed, dated, and stamped Health Requirement Form (or submit original documentation for each requirement on your doctor, clinic, or hospital forms); note: If a stamp is unavailable, provide the healthcare provider business card, confirmation of the visit on business letterhead, or submit electronic health record summary. - Official documentation of tetanus and pertussis immunization within the last 10 years - Official documentation of varicella vaccine (2 doses) If there is only documentation of "history of disease," a varicella titer is required.
+If that titer is negative, documentation of 2 doses of varicella vaccine is required. - Official documentation of initial immunization and booster for MMR (2 doses), and - Submit MMR Immunity Test (titer) with quantitative (numerical) results. - Official documentation of a complete Hepatitis B series (3 doses), and - Submit a hepatitis B surface antibody (anti-HBs) titer with quantitative (numerical) results proving immunity.

+- If a non-immune titer result is received, a single challenge dose of the hepatitis B vaccine should be administered.
+The individual should repeat the hepatitis B surface antibody (anti-HBs) 4-6 weeks after the challenge dose. - The individual must complete the full vaccine series if the repeat titer following the challenge dose indicates non-immunity and then repeat the hepatitis B surface antibody (anti-HBs) titer 4-6 weeks after the last vaccine series dose.
+If the hepatitis B surface antibody (anti-HBs) titer is still negative after a second vaccine series, the individual is considered a non-responder.
+In that case, the person should receive written clearance indicating that a healthcare provider provided education regarding hepatitis B non-responders.
+Submit documentation to Sentry MD during the process. - Official documentation of a current two-step PPD, or Quantiferon Gold test If there is documentation of BCG vaccine or a previous positive PPD, then a serum Quantiferon Gold test will be accepted (upon admission and annually [if required]; note: some Keyser campus clinical facilities require annual TB testing; see Department Chair for more info) - Official documentation of an influenza vaccination (annually; November 1 deadline) - Official documentation of COVID-19 vaccination is highly recommended but not required for admission (COVID-19 vaccination is required by some clinical sites) - Documentation of health insurance (University requirement)